 Zigbee products have access to 16 separate, 5MHz channels in the 2.4GHz band.
 Several of these do not overlap with US and European versions of Wi-Fi, Zigbee incorporates an IEEE 802.15.4 defined CSMA-CA protocol that reduces the probability of interfering with other users, plus Zigbee uses automatic retransmission of data to ensure network robustness.
 Because the duty cycle of a Zigbee product is usually extremely low, relatively few packet data units are transmitted, reducing the likelihood of an unsuccessful transmission.
-Because of regulatory requirements, zigbee has mitigated interferences in the sub GHz.
-Zigbee included power measurements to reduce power inputs so they communicate and the exact level of power required.
+Because of regulatory requirements, Zigbee has mitigated interferences in the sub GHz.
+Zigbee included power measurements to reduce power inputs so they communicate at the exact level of power required.
 Doing that in a mesh of nodes, reduces interference between nodes.
 Limits radio activity in order to comply with regulatory requirements.

 How does Zigbee address wireless reliability?

 Zigbee was designed for the hostile RF environments that routinely exist in mainstream commercial applications.
 Utilizing Direct Sequence Spread Spectrum in the 802.15.4 radio, with features including collision avoidance, receiver energy detection, link quality indication, clear channel assessment, acknowledgment, security, support for guaranteed time slots and packet freshness; Zigbee networks offer product manufacturers a highly reliable wireless communication solution.

 How many nodes, or devices, can a Zigbee network support?